NorthernTempest/wandering_bastion/docs/cracked-facade/rule/heritage/heaven.md

   - campaign/cracked-facade/rule/heritage/heaven
 ---

-Languages.
+**Ability Scores**.
+You gain +1 to one of either Intelligence or Wisdom.

+**Languages**.
 You know Common, Celestial, and one other language of your choice.

-Skill Proficiency.
+**Skill Proficiency**.
 You have proficiency in your choice of either Persuasion or Religion.

-Tool Proficiency.
+**Tool Proficiency**.
 You have proficiency in your choice of either one Musical Instrument or one Gaming Set.